 Symptoms of Toxin Buildup

-As they accumulate and build up, it’s also likely to experience fatigue, difficulty sleeping, skin rashes, constipation, and headaches.
-These kinds of symptoms are your body’s way of saying it’s rundown.
-It’s difficult to combat all the toxins you face on a daily basis, through the environment, products you use, and what you consume.
+When there are too many toxins in your body, symptoms appear.
+These are your body’s way of saying it’s rundown.
+It’s difficult to combat all the toxins you face daily, through the environment, products you use, and what you consume.
 If you’re experiencing any of these consistently, it may be time to discuss treatment options with your doctor.

 Foods to Help You Detox